shi-rudo/appStoreApproval/README.md

-# appStoreApproval
+# Supplemental Questions for App Store Review Guidelines
-This is a curated list of questions that can be included with an app to speed up Apple AppStore approval.
+This is a curated list of questions that can be included with an App to speed up Apple AppStore approval.

 ## Guideline 2.1 - Information Needed
 * Who are the intended end users of your app?